SimenB/stylint/patch-notes.md

+##### 0.8.7
+resolve issue with duplicatesCheck throwing false positives on brackets alphabeticalCheck should be less aggressive

 ##### 0.8.6
 more bugs showing up for alphabetical and duplicates checks, gonna toggle them off by default until they are fully ironed out